Friday, October 08, 2021

 Anne of Green Gables (1985, 1987)

-This is one of my all-time favorite films.
 A TV series based on Lucy Maud Montgomery's bestselling novels, it follows the touching story of a bright and lively orphan who is adopted by an unpretentious, rural pair of elderly siblings in Prince Edward Island, Canada.
 The story is a celebration of the beauties and joys of life, filled with humor and love, and reminds us that life really is best lived simply, connected to family, home, and friends.

 Sophie Scholl: The Final Days (2005)